 Externalize thoughts

 Journaling helps us externalize the thoughts that are on loop in our minds.
-If we are ruminating, writing down past resentments or future worries can move them from our mind to paper and can help us set them aside.
+If we are ruminating, writing down the past resentments or the future worries can move them from our mind to paper can help us set them aside.
+It also works when we have a long list of things to do running around in our minds.
+When we write them out, we stop the thought train.

 Problem Solving